We’re investing into Portsmouth’s transport network to help ensure everyone can get to where they need to go safely and reliably.

 It can only be used for projects that improve road safety, public transport, increase active and sustainable travel, or help delivery of the enforcement program.

-Before applying for these powers, we want to hear from you.
-We’re consulting on the proposed changes for a six-week period from 18 August 2023 to 29 September 2023.
+Before applying for these powers, we asked to hear from you.
+We consulted on the proposed changes for a six-week period from 18 August 2023 to 29 September 2023.

 Your feedback will help us understand any issues with the locations chosen, inform any changes to the proposals and help to shape our next steps.

-During the consultation period, we will engage with emergency services, local councillors, and other key stakeholders such as community groups, and special interest groups such as cycling and accessibility organisations.
+During the consultation period, we engaged with emergency services, local councillors, and other key stakeholders such as community groups, and special interest groups such as cycling and accessibility organisations.